Angatar/mailman2/README.md

 ```

 ### mailman configuration
-In order to improve the deliverability and security of the mailing lists, the mailman mailing lists are set by default to be a list members only mailing lists and
+In order to improve the deliverability and security of the mailing lists, the mailman mailing lists are set by default to be list members only(non-members posts have to be validated by the administrator) and the FROM is munged (in regards to DMARC).

-Most of the mailman configuration can be changed from the web interfaces of each created mailing lists.
-However in case you need to change the default behaviour for the future mailing list creation you simply can edit the mailman configuration by replacing corresponding config files by using a simple docker or k8s volume.
+Some default options are set to be convenient in most of cases (e.g: file attachement enabled, automatic discarding of held messages after 15 days ... )

-The default mailman configuration for email sending is set to wrap in order to improve the deliverability of the email sent through the mailing lists.
+Most of all the mailman configuration can be changed from the web interfaces of each created mailing lists.
+However in case you need to change the default behaviour for all the future mailing list creation you can simply edit the mailman configuration by replacing corresponding config files with a simple docker or k8s volume.

 ### Ports to expose
 This container exposes the following ports